October 17, 2025

 I measure outcomes with modeled conversions, not hacks.

-I map banner choices to ad_user_data
+I map banner choices to ad_user_data and ad_personalization.

 I test basic vs advanced mode and document the trade-offs.